Image from Neeta Lulla

 Well, there is a burst of ideas that I’m toying with.
 Especially in the sector of heritage weaves, I am planning something that has got a very global advent to it.
 I’m working on five new film projects, I’m working on a brilliant musical that we’ve already begun the creatives for.
 We are also looking at a lot of synergies that we want to explore, that are going to come together, possibly stores, brand extensions.
 So, there is a lot of work on the table.

-Any key experiences, or defining lessons that you have picked up over the years that stand out to you in your career?
+What are some defining lessons you have picked up over the years that have held value career-wise?

-You know, the key learning that I could point towards now after having been here 40 years, is the fact that there is a constant evolution that is happening, there is a constant movement, and one needs to stay abreast of that if one wants to survive in with the kind of work that we are doing.
-There is a perpetual competition we must partake in is one with ourselves and the work we have done.
-How you refine yourself, develop yourself and grow from your past work is key in this industry.
+One is that there is a constant evolution and movement in the industry, that we must all stay abreast of that if we wants to survive, especially with the kind of work we are doing.
+There is a perpetual competition we must partake in with ourselves and our past work.

 I was at your ‘40 years in Fashion’ event at Torii last week and I was pleasantly surprised at how many people had attended.
 Whether they were from the film or the fashion industry, I noticed a palpable kind of love and support, likely because of this compassion you speak of.